This article was originally published on 11 November 2020 and updated to reflect the latest information.

 If all the above restrictions have not dampened your enthusiasm for travelling, there’s one tiny caveat that you need to be aware of: the air travel bubble can be suspended at any time by the governments.

-If the average of the daily number of unlinked COVID-19 cases is more than five in either Singapore or Hong Kong, the ATB will be suspended for two weeks.
+If the 7-day moving average of the daily number of unlinked COVID-19 cases (excluding dormitory resident cases for Singapore) is more than five in either Singapore or Hong Kong, the ATB will be suspended for two weeks.

 So once you booked your flight and made all the arrangements, pray that there will be no sudden spike in COVID-19 unlinked cases.